proxima-one/docs/docs/Introduction.md

 - **Lower cost**
 Traditional approaches for data delivery, require large clusters of nodes to run consensus on individual queries.
 This is ineffective, and lowers the security.
 Through Proxima, each query does not need trust because it can be audited.
 This lowers the cost to serve a query to match traditional standards.
 Furthermore, it does not need trust so it opens up the ability to serve data which can further drop the price.

-## Stakeholders
-*There exist three major stakeholders in the Proxima ecosystem.*

-- **Blockchains**
-Blockchains suffer from two major issues adoption and data delivery.
-In order to be sustainable blockchains need to have a way to easily get data from the chain, and they need a highly secure, cost effective method to maintain this infrastructure indefinitely.
-Through Proxima, these blockchains do not need to compromise on any of these aspects.

-- **Decentralized Applications**
-Decentralized applications can use Proxima, as a method for maintaining an easy connection to the data that preserves security.
-Instead of building their own custom caching and data solutions, these applications can build ontop of a highly secure, blazing fast data provider.

-- **Users**
-Users receive faster performance and a more diverse experience.
-This can be seen with faster page load times, and a real-time experience.

 ### Features